brianhill/deep-springs-observatory/index.md

 ![Tarping Control Room Slab](./photos/TarpingControlRoomSlab.jpeg)

 The dome is an [Aphelion Observatory (7 ft model)](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org) in Bennett, Colorado.
-The control room will have space for two people to work side-by-side, and a small amount of equipment storage.
-Conduit for USB and power cables connects the dome and the control room.
+The control room will have space for two people to work side-by-side and a small amount of equipment storage.
+Conduit intended for USB and power cables connects the dome and the control room.

 ## Optics